André Malherbe: Honda factory team

 Malherbe joined the Honda HRC factory racing team for the 1979 season to replace Brad Lackey who left to join the Kawasaki factory team.
 He won the final two Grand Prix races of the year and ended the season in third-place just one point behind runner up Gerrit Wolsink (Suzuki) as his Honda teammate Graham Noyce claimed the 500cc World Championship.
 He was a member of the Belgian team that won the 1979 Motocross des Nations event in Vantaa, Finland.

 Malherbe faced a strong field of competitors in the 1980 season including the defending champion Noyce, five-time World Champion De Coster (Honda), Lackey (Kawasaki) and the 1979 250cc World Champion Håkan Carlqvist (Yamaha) as well as talented newcomer André Vromans (Yamaha).
 The season was dominated by Malherbe and Lackey as the two riders traded the top two positions in the points standing several times during a season-long battle for the 500cc World Championship.
 The championship wasn't decided until the final race of the year in Luxembourg with Malherbe holding a slim one-point lead in the championship.
 Lackey suffered two crashes in Luxembourg which allowed Malherbe to win the world championship with Lackey finishing in second place.
 Malherbe was also the top individual points scorer at the 1980 Motocross des Nations event where he led the Belgian team to victory.

 Malherbe fought another season-long duel in 1981, this time with his Honda teammate Noyce who had missed most of the 1980 season with a broken leg.
 As in 1980, the championship wasn't decided until the final race in Luxembourg where Malherbe would prevail to score his second consecutive World Championship.
 The 1982 season saw a revival of Malherbe's rivalry with Lackey who was now riding for the Suzuki factory team.
-Malherbe was trailing points leader Lackey at mid-season by three-points but then suffered a broken leg at the 500cc United States Grand Prix which forced him to miss the rest of the season.
+Malherbe won the season opening round in France, but then failed to score points in the second round.
+Lackey took the championship points lead after winning the Austrian Grand Prix, but Malherbe responded with two consecutive victories in Italy and West Germany to close the points gap to just three-points at mid-season.
+However, Malherbe crashed and broke his leg at the 500cc United States Grand Prix which forced him to miss the rest of the season.
 Lackey proceeded to claim the title to become the first American competitor to win a 500cc Motocross World Championship.